tresoldi/ngesh/README.md

-The results are not excellent given the limits we set for quick demonstration, but it still capture major information and subgroupings (as clearer by the radial layout below).
+The results are not excellent given the limits we set for quick demonstration, but it still capture major information and subgroupings (as clearer by the radial layout below) -- manual data exploration show that at least some of the errors, including the group in the first split, are due to horizontal gene transfer.
 For an analysis of the inference performance we would need to improve the parameters above and repeat the analysis on a range of random trees, including studying the log of character changes (including borrowings) involved in this particular